jovanSlavujevic96/Multi-User-SEO-Blogging-Platform-Course/backend/server_setup.md

 - morgan (to see endpoints on terminal)
 - nodemon (to run server)
 - dotenv (to access environment variables - from .env file)
-- cors (to make our API accessible to the front client)
+- cors (to make our API accessible to the front client / to avoid CORS errors)

 > $ npm install express mongoose body-parser cookie-parser morgan nodemon dotenv cors